 Key Ingredients:

-Ginger (Optional): Fresh ginger adds a bit of zing that contrasts nicely with the honey sweetness.
-If you can’t get fresh, use ground ginger (roughly 1/4 teaspoon).
+Ginger (Optional): Fresh ginger adds a lovely zing that balances out the sweetness of the honey.
+If you can’t find fresh ginger, use about 1/4 teaspoon ground ginger.

-Green Onion (Optional): Chopped green onion adds fresh, mild onion flavor and color.
+Green Onion (Optional): Gives both a fresh, mild onion flavor, plus a pop of color.

 Would you like to save this?